just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     :feedback_b: That's right!
 Data packets sent over the Internet have different possible routes that they can take to get to their destination.
     :correct: b

+    .. raw:: html

-    True or False: All routes on the internet are specified in advance and not set dynamically.
-For every packet of data sent over the Internet, there is only one route it can take to reach its destination.
+    	<p><b>True or False:</b> All routes on the internet are specified in advance and not set dynamically.
+For every packet of data sent over the Internet, there is only one route it can take to reach its destination.</p>

 .. raw:: html